Editorial/Opinion

 Why Digital News Literacy Must Be Taught

-With many young people now receiving their news solely from digital sources, the ability to recognise misinformation is growing ever more crucial, writes Samantha Austen.
+With so many young people now receiving their news solely from digital sources, the ability to recognise misinformation is growing ever more crucial, writes Samantha Austen.

 High school students gathered around a tablet